ManimCommunity/manim-voiceover/docs/source/services.rst

      - No
      - Yes
      - Azure gives 500min/month free TTS quota.
 However, registration still needs a credit or debit card.
 See `Azure free account FAQ <https://azure.microsoft.com/en-us/free/free-account-faq/>`__ for more details.
+   * - :py:class:`~elevenlabs.ElevenLabsService`
+     - Very good, human-like
+     - No
+     - Yes
+     - `ElevenLabs <elevenlabs.io>`__ develops very advanced voice generative AI models.
+It has a range of realistic and emotive voices, and also allows you to clone your own voice by uploading a few minutes of your speech.
    * - :py:class:`~coqui.CoquiService`
      - Good, human-like
      - Yes